 Reserve requirement: the requirement for institutions to hold minimum reserves with the central bank.
-Within the minimum reserve framework of the Eurosystem, the reserve requirement of a credit institution is calculated by multiplying the reserve ratio for each category of items in the reserve base with the amount of those items on the institution's balance sheet.
-In addition, institutions deduct a lump-sum allowance from their reserve requirement.
+Within the minimum reserve framework of the Eurosystem, the reserve requirement of a credit institution is calculated by multiplying the reserve ratio for each category of items in the reserve base with the amount of those items on the institution's balance sheet, and by deducting from this amount the allowance received by each institution in accordance with Article 5(2) of Regulation ECB/2003/9.